openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 @endsphinxdirective

-Asynchronous mode supports two ways to wait inference results:
+Asynchronous mode supports two ways the application waits for inference results:
-  * `ov::InferRequest::wait_for` - specifies maximum duration in milliseconds to block for.
-The method is blocked until the specified timeout has elapsed, or the result becomes available, whichever comes first.
+  * `ov::InferRequest::wait_for` - specifies the maximum duration in milliseconds to block the method.
+The method is blocked until the specified time has passed, or the result becomes available, whichever comes first.
     @sphinxdirective

     .. tab:: C++